mdsabbiralmamon/eco-essence/README.md

    - Deploy the frontend and backend to their respective platforms (Vercel/Netlify for frontend, Heroku for backend).

 4. **Final Touches:**
-   - Add a README file with setup instructions and project details.
+   - <strike>Add a README file with setup instructions and project details.</strike>
    - Ensure SEO optimization, performance enhancements, and accessibility considerations.
    - Submit the project repositories and live website link.